triton-inference-server/model_analyzer/docs/config.md

 ## CLI and YAML options

----

-The config options for the `report` subcommand supported by both the CLI and YAML config file are shown below.
+A list of all the configuration options supported by **both the CLI and YAML** config file are shown below.

 - Brackets indicate that a parameter is optional.
 - For non-list and non-object parameters the value is set to the